blues/app-accelerators/15-greenhouse-monitor/README.md

 The `soil_moisture` and `light_level` are scalar readings that correlate to the amount of moisture in the soil and the amount of light, with more moisture and more light resulting is higher values, and less moisture and less light resulting in lower values.
 We suggest you use the app in the greenhouse for a few days, and t to `greenhouse.qo` to determine the normal ranges for these values.
 You can then set the environment variables `soil_moisture_normal_low` etc.. to reflect the expected normal range of values.

+## Manual Testing

+The app features a simple command-control interface via the USB serial connection.
+These commands are supported:

+* `s`: Sync with Notehub.
+This flushes any outbound data and receives any inbound updates from Notehub, such as environment variable changes.

+* `e`: Environment refresh.
+(Typically used after sync.)
+Fetches the current values of environment variables and applies these to the app.

+* `m`: Monitor.
+Reads sensors and sends an event when an immediate alert is first detected or when the alert is cleared.
+This is the same action that is performed every `monitor_secs` seconds.

+* `r`: Report.
+Reads sensors and sends an event always.
+This is the same action that is performed every `report_mins` minutes.

+You can use these commands to rapidly evaluate environment variable changes and check alert thresholds, or otherwise experiment with the app with immediate responsiveness.

 ## Deploying to a Greenhouse

 When you deploy the solution in your greenhouse, you will power the Notecarrier from a USB power brick.
 Additionally you may want to waterproof all of the electronics.
 Here are some suggestions: